iQubeLabs/careerx/README.md

 It is to be built in a hack style, so expect a few glitches.

 ## Contributions
-All contribution will should be done through a fork.
+All contributions should be done through a fork.
 So fork the repo, and send in a pull request after making updates.

 ## Bug Reports